Maybe you plan to bring your prospecting to the next level with calls.

 Finally, key dialing performance indicators are also tracked with Mojo.
 You can find these in different report options.

 3) Mojo Data

-The Mojo Data feature can provide you with different types of real estate leads, such as expired, and off-market leads, for rent by owner leads, and the usual FSBO leads.
+The Mojo Data feature can provide you with different real estate leads, such as expired and off-market leads, rent-by-owner leads, and the usual FSBO leads.

-For the latter, a filtering process is applied that removes ads such as MLS listings and ads created by realtors.
+For the latter, a filtering process removes ads such as MLS listings and ads created by realtors.

 But that’s not the only way Mojo scrapes leads from the Internet.
 Another one is the neighborhood search geo data.

-It uses a map interface where you can do map plotting as well as radius and street search methods.
+It uses a map interface where you can do map-plotting and radius and street search methods.

-Once you have selected an area, it will create calling lists for just listed/just sold, circle, and farm prospecting.
+Once you select an area, it will create calling lists for just listed/sold, circle, and farm prospecting.